-- 3. Completion of a college placement test, which includes sections of reading, writing and mathematics.
-All prescribed developmental work must be completed before admission into the program. - 4.
-Submitted a college and a radiography application (including all high school and college transcripts or copy of GED) to the Admissions Office at SWCC or VHCC. - 5.
-Complete the TEAS-AH test prior to January 15th and submit to the Admissions Office (must be taken within the past five years). - 6.
-Observation in a Radiology Department for a minimum of twelve (12) hours; this observation is to be documented by radiology personnel denoting date(s) and time(s); and be submitted to Christy Lee at MECC. - 7.
+- 6. Observation in a Radiology Department for a minimum of twelve (12) hours; this observation is to be documented by radiology personnel denoting date(s) and time(s); and be submitted to Christy Lee at MECC. - 7.
 Attend a general information session. - 8.
-Because entry into this program is competitive, students must complete the application process with the Admissions Office at SWCC by no later than January 15th.
+Because entry into this program is competitive, students must complete the application process with the Admissions Office at SWCC by no later than February 15th.